burnsfisher/pyMicroloader/README.md

 V1.1, June 3, 2018: Search for serial devices rather than just taking the first one.
-V1.2, Jan 22, 2019: Change design of pyMicroMem slightly to allow multiple loader types
+V1.2, Jan 22, 2019: Change design of pyMicroMem slightly to allow multiple loader types V2.0, Aug 06, 2022: Debug and fix up the serial loader.
+It is now slow but working at 57.6Kbaud

 The intent of this loader it for use with a cross-development environment for embedded microprocessors.
 This loader is intended to run in the development environment (or similar);
-I developed it on Linux (Ubuntu 14) but also tested it on Windows 7, at least a while ago.
+I developed it on Linux (Ubuntu 14 and 18) but also tested it on Windows 7, a while ago.

 This program expects a bootloader of some sort to run in the microprocessor.
-It currently has a class that corresponds to the AltusMetrum boot loader and a separate class that corresponds to the AMSAT Golf-T loader.
+It currently has a class that corresponds to the AltusMetrum boot loader and a separate class that corresponds to the AMSAT Golf-Tee serial loader.
 A class could be written to use (for example) the ST-Link dongle or a built-in ROM loader in a processor.
-NOTE: For Windows 7, it needs a driver (well really an INF file) from Altus Metrum to recognize the loader device when it is plugged into the USB port.
+NOTE: For Windows 7, it needs a driver (well really an INF file) from Altus Metrum to recognize the USB loader device when it is plugged into the USB port.

 Similarly, there is class to represent an ELF file.
 A